RC1207Sev/gdtchatmod/README.md

 ##Installation

-1) Unpack the .zip into your [GameDevTycoon folder]/mods.
+1) Unpack the ChatMod folder contained in the .zip into your [GameDevTycoon folder]/mods.

 2) Start the game